top of page

 While the experience can be incredibly enriching, there are a few things to be aware of:

-Although many schools now follow the government's "bilingual" model, the level of English taught is not enough to confidently transition into an English-speaking or fully bilingual school later on (if that's your plan for after Grade 6).
+• Although many schools now follow the government's "bilingual" model, the level of English taught is not enough to confidently transition into an English-speaking or fully bilingual school later on (if that's your family's plan for after Grade 6).
 Most families choose to supplement with after-school English classes or tutoring to bridge the gap.
+The problem with this, is that kids who already have a lot of academic pressure and homework from school, have to face the pressure of attending other classes, with extra homework and late pick-up hours.

 Admission